eldoctorenlapista/cordova-background-geo/README.md

 ```

 Note: only string keys and values are supported.
-Note: Keep in mind that all locations (even single one) will be sent as array of object(s), when postTemplate is `jsonObject` and array of array(s) for `jsonArray`!
+Note: Keep in mind that all locations (even a single one) will be sent as an array of object(s), when postTemplate is `jsonObject` and array of array(s) for `jsonArray`!

 ### Android Headless Task (Experimental)

-Special task that gets executed when app is terminated, but plugin was configured to continue running in the background (option `stopOnTerminate: false`).
-In this scenario [Activity](https://developer.android.com/reference/android/app/Activity.html)
+A special task that gets executed when the app is terminated, but the plugin was configured to continue running in the background (option `stopOnTerminate: false`).
+In this scenario the [Activity](https://developer.android.com/reference/android/app/Activity.html)
-was killed by the system and all registered event listeners will not be triggered until app is relaunched.
+was killed by the system and all registered event listeners will not be triggered until the app is relaunched.

 **Note:** Prefer configuration options `url` and `syncUrl` over headless task.
 Use it sparingly!